 Balloon cactus is not a very common plant, but some retailers carry the succulents and the seeds are widely available on the internet.
 As one of the low growing, chubby, round types of cactus, it is adorable and well worth including in your cactus collection.
 Like many of the desert varieties, balloon cactus cannot tolerate frost and, in most climes, is suited only as a houseplant.

 If you aren’t a collector, you may wonder, “what is a balloon cactus.”
 You would recognize where it gets its name if you saw the plant.
-Pleasantly plump might describe
+Pleasantly plump might describe this succulent.
+It grows fairly quickly and will eventually achieve 12 inches in height (30 cm.) in a container, but wild species can get 3 feet tall (.91 m.).

 An obvious globose form with blue-green skin and deep ridges with both woolly and erect spines, under the right conditions the plant will produce rather large bright, yellow flowers.
 Unfortunately, the plant is threatened in its native regions of Brazil, Uruguay, Paraguay and Argentina.